 - The amount of oxygen your muscles can take up and use effectively to produce ATP through aerobic energy metabolism.

-Therefore, if you want to improve your VO2 max, you can target any or all of these three factors in your training.
+Therefore, to improve your VO2 max, you can target any or all of these three factors in your training.

 Here are some tips for how to improve VO2 max: